shubhvjain/blocks/block.md

 The goal may seem simple but it involves interation between a lot of complex components.

 ## The overview of the algorithm
-1. Convert to doument to blocks
+1. Convert the document to blocks
 2. Initialize the DocumentObject
 3. First pass through the blocks
 4. Dependency analysis